Akram275/cryptfed/examples/level_3_advanced/README.md

 # Level 3: Advanced Examples

-Master-level examples showcasing the full power of Synergia: Byzantine robustness, real-world datasets, and production-ready federated learning.
+Master-level examples showcasing the full power of CrypTFed: Byzantine robustness, real-world datasets, and production-ready federated learning.

 ## Examples in this Level